elastification/php-client/README.md

 - [ ] analyze (v1) ???
 - [ ] document repository (create, update, exists, get) for each function there must be the registered request
 - [ ] document repository (create, update, exists, get) leave everything blank and index and type must be give in function
+- [ ] Think about an array of clients or a decision manager for get the right client (maybe voter pattern?)

 xenji:
 - [x] Add thrift transport